lah0052/GenzaiTimer/README.md

   - Motivates the user to press on with uplifting messages

 ## How to Use
-Follow a link below to the user manual https://docs.google.com/document/d/1i5SRz69EA0boqifJlTOLl1DAsWNpeucqzqRpekefdiU/edit?usp=share_link
+Follow a link to the user manual: https://docs.google.com/document/d/1i5SRz69EA0boqifJlTOLl1DAsWNpeucqzqRpekefdiU/edit?usp=share_link

 ## Credits